A Contemporary Exploration of Blackness & Fatness

 SEVEN is a unique interdisciplinary performance film project that confronts the intersection of Blackness and Fatness through the lens of the Seven Deadly Sins and the Seven Heavenly Virtues.
 By tackling these often marginalized topics through her personal experiences, renowned local actress and writer Jennifer Whitcomb-Oliva opens the field to discuss issues of mental health, sexual health, and spirituality that uniquely relate to Black women.
 SEVEN is currently in development, including several community engagement events throughout Spring 2021.

-Public Panel + Film Sneak Peek: Thursday, June 10th at 7pm CT
+Public Panel + Film Sneak Peek: Premiered Thursday, June 10th

-Join Jennifer for a conversation alongside mental health professionals around the themes of this new work, get an exclusive sneak peek at some of the work-in-progress, and hear from the creative team about their process developing this meaningful performance film.
+In the above video, hear Jennifer in conversation with mental health professionals around the themes of this new work, get an exclusive sneak peek at some of the work-in-progress, and hear from the creative team about their process developing this meaningful performance film.

 ABOUT THE ARTIST